gabesmed/ember-leaflet/README.md

 ## Thanks

-* Thanks to the contributors to [emberjs/list-view](https://github.com/emberjs/list-view), from whom I cribbed this project skeleton.
 * Thanks to everyone who makes Ember a joy to work with!
 * Thanks to the makers of Leaflet, hooray for maps!